 - In the left pane, select Activation.

-- You should see something like in the screenshot below that says “Switch out of S mode” with a Get button.
-Click on the Get button to begin switching your Windows 10 out of S mode.
+- You should see “Switch out of S mode” with a Get button.
+Click on the Get button to proceed.

 Please note that the switch is a one-way process.
 There is no going back to S mode after switching out of it.
-Think twice before you decide.
+Therefore, think twice before making the switch.

 Microsoft store doesn’t have the “Switch out of S mode” option

-If you don’t see the option even if you search for it in the Microsoft Store, it might have something to do with the store not being updated.
-Check on your Windows Update and try to run it (Settings > Update & Securities > Windows Update > Check for updates).
+If you do not see the option even when you search for it in the Microsoft Store, it might have something to do with the store not being updated.
+Check for updates by going to Settings > Update & Security > Windows Update > Check for updates.

-This will allow Windows Update to check for and update Microsoft Store to the latest version.
-Once updated, follow the steps above again or simply search for “switch out of S mode” in Microsoft Store and see if the page can be found.
+This will allow Windows Update to check for and update the Microsoft Store to the latest version.
+Once updated, follow the steps above again or search for “Switch out of S mode” in the Microsoft Store and see if the page can be found.

-If you see “Something happened and we couldn’t start the upgrade” error
+If you see the “Something happened and we couldn’t start the upgrade” error

-If that’s what happened to you, try to create a new local user account (non-Microsoft account) and add it to the local admin group (detailed instruction here).
+If this happens, try creating a new local user account (non-Microsoft account) and add it to the local admin group.
 Restart your PC and log into your newly created account.
-Open Microsoft Store and login to your actual Microsoft account.
-Search for “switch out of S mode” in the store.
+Open Microsoft Store and log in to your actual Microsoft account.
+Search for “Switch out of S mode” in the store.
 You should then be able to see the “Get” button.